 What is Chopped Steak?

-Chopped Steak, sometimes referred to as Hamburger Steaks, is essentially a meat patty that has been made from ground sirloin and served with pan gravy.
+Chopped Steak, sometimes referred to as Hamburger Steak, is essentially a meat patty that has been made from ground sirloin and served with pan gravy.

 Regardless of how you season the meat patties or if you call this meal Chopped Steak or Hamburger Steaks, it is an easy, delicious, affordable way to enjoy steak--ground sirloin steak that is!